-The cationic polymers bind to the negatively charged nucleic acid sequences and the positively charged complex is attracted by the cell membrane and integrated by endocytosis into the host cell via endocytosis.
-PLGA (poly-lactic-co-glycolic acid), a food grade polymer that can be safely used for transfection procedures, and PBAE (poly-β-amino ester), a polymer that is capable of protecting DNA molecules to be delivered inside a host cell.
+The cationic polymers bind to the negatively charged nucleic acid sequences and the positively charged complex is attracted to the cell membrane and integrated into the host cell via endocytosis.
+PLGA (poly-lactic-co-glycolic acid), a food grade polymer that can be safely used for transfection procedures, and PBAE (poly-β-amino ester), a polymer that is capable of protecting DNA molecules that are to be delivered inside a host cell.
 These polymers obtained from PLGA (poly-lactic-co-glycolic acid) and PBAE (poly-β-amino ester) can be used for the safe and efficient delivery of DNA constructs into cultured cells.
 The double emulsion solvent removal method can be used for preparing the polymer microparticles, with dichloromethane as a solvent, and aqueous solution containing DNA plasmids or RNA-based constructs.
 Following homogenization and centrifugation, the lyophilization with mannitol can be performed to generate polymer particles used for DNA vaccine development.

 Nanoparticle-based Transfection Reagents

-Nanoparticles are non-viral vectors consisting of inorganic and organic particles and polymers, which can be used for gene delivery, avoiding the toxicity and compatibility problems if the natural biopolymers such as lipids, proteins, and sugars are used.
-These vectors ensure gene delivery into specific cells or into specific tissues, for cancer therapy and also for diabetes, autoimmune diseases and genetic deficiencies.
+Nanoparticles are non-viral vectors consisting of inorganic and organic particles and polymers, which can be used for gene delivery and avoiding the toxicity and compatibility problems if the natural biopolymers such as lipids, proteins, and sugars are used.
+These vectors ensure gene delivery into specific cells or into specific tissues, for cancer therapy, and also for diabetes, autoimmune diseases, and genetic deficiencies.

-Nanoparticles consisting of polyethylenimide and tripolyphosphate can be developed using freeze-dry method .
+Nanoparticles consisting of polyethylenimine and tripolyphosphate can be developed using freeze-dry method.
 Scientists used nanoparticles for siRNA and plasmid transfection into cancer cell lines and primary cell cultures.
 Most DNA transfection reagents are incompatible with siRNA, which is sensitive to serum, and therefore, nanoparticles play a crucial role in RNAi transfection.

 Cell Line Specific Transfection Reagents